6r1d/IDFB/README.md

 This bot reposts the user feedback received by HTTP from the [Iroha](https://github.com/hyperledger/iroha) documentation to a Telegram group and lets people vote for it.
 With enough votes, the bot reposts the feedback record to GitHub.

-It typically runs in Docker and needs minimal dependencies, which are installed automatically.

 # Configuring

 You need to fill out certain configuration parameters for the bot to work properly.